tallesbrito/continual_sigver/README.md

 * ```x```: Inverted examples (numpy array of size N x 1 x H x W).
 * ```y```: The respective user of the inverted example (numpy array of size N).

 The inverted examples have a 150x220 size, which is the input size of the SigNet model.
+You should not apply any transformations (crop, normalization, etc.) to this data.

 ## Distilling knowledge with the SigNet model and inverted data